 Destroying a Wasps’ Nest with Foam

 We had a wasps nest in the garden shed a couple of weeks ago.
 It took me a while to spot it.
 I was using the shed and sometimes a loud buzz would make me jump.
 Eventually I spotted a wasp nest about the size of an apricot in the apex of the roof, just inside the door.
 That was no good, we couldn’t share this space and they were large wasps.

 This sort of wasp nest can grow to be enormous.
 There was nothing for it but a can of wasp-nest destroyer.
-We used this one from Homebase.
+We used the Rentokil foam linked below (affiliate link – see shop page for details).
 It comes out of the can like hair mousse, but there the similarity ends.
 It covers the nest and the wasps are history.

 I have to confess that my use of the word “we” is misleading.
 You guessed it, my dear husband deals with the wasps.
 I merely admire the bees and try to learn about them.

 We are quite lucky in the UK because we don’t have some of the more large and aggressive species of wasps.
 Nor do we have wooden houses, which can be damaged by a lot of bee honey or all kinds of insects.
 A relative in the USA had a lot of bother with a massive bee swarm in his roof.
 Anyway, I hope my experiences are useful and reassuring.
 Of course any buzzing insect nest can cause a great deal of trouble if it gets too big or grows in an unacceptable place.
 I enjoyed reading this article by a photographer who tempted some wasps to build brightly coloured nests.

 Help all generations and abilities use the garden with these practical ideas on garden access.

 Encourage older kids to get some fresh air with these garden ideas for teenagers.